top of page

 It can be a nightmare.
 And it's why we either stumble along with even higher grief and stress, or we go desperately searching for the resources, grieving tips, financial advice, and other support in our widowhood.

-When my husband died at 30 yrs old, I was at a loss in so many ways.
+When my husband died at 30 yrs old, I was totally lost in so many ways.
 Married when we were both 19, we had basically grown up together.
 There were specific things we each took responsibility for, and regrettably, I didn't know much about many of the financial, maintenance and other tasks that I had just become solely responsible for.

 As I tried to figure it out, I missed cues that his identity was stolen, landing me 12+ hours over the next few months in the police station and filling out papers and online forms to protect myself and my children from the mounting charges in his name.

-I also did not realize there was an order to follow in going about switching things over, and I made the mistake of reporting his death to one of our main credit cards at the wrong moment... which promptly got shut down.
-I had no access (even with my name on it as a surviving spouse).
+I also did not realize there was an order to follow in going about switching financial things over, and I made the mistake of reporting his death to one of our main credit cards before I had taken certain steps... and the card was immediately shut down.
+I had no access to it or the history (even with my name on it as a surviving spouse).

 This meant auto pay on critical bills stopped, and I didn't even know what they were!